The Beautiful Minds Community event- permission given by organisation

-A Salford community group are hosting multiple events to help battle and combat elderly loneliness.
+A Salford community group is hosting multiple events to help battle and combat elderly loneliness.

-The group, Beautiful Minds, is in Salford and Greater Manchester and offer a range of activities including coffee mornings, walking clubs, dancing sessions, and chair-based exercise classes.
+The group, Beautiful Minds, offers a range of activities including coffee mornings, walking clubs, dancing sessions and chair-based exercise classes.

 She said: “I promised myself that every age of elderly person that I came across I would help in any way possible.